rohithdesikan/filesystem_restapi/README.md

 ## Running the application
 Since this app has been Dockerized, 2 bash scripts have been provided for convenience.
 The first is a docker-build.sh file which builds the docker image based on the Dockerfile.
 The Dockerfile pulls the fastapi image from DockerHub, then creates a working directory, copies the app and requirements into the working directory inside the container, installs the necessary python packages and runs the uvicorn app:app bash command on the local host.

 As for starting up the actual container, in the docker-run.sh bash script, it asks for a user input, which is the home directory from where to launch the app.
-Once user input is received, the app is named fbappv1, port 8000 is mapped from the host to the container, the `homevar` bash variable that was received as input.
+Once user input is received, the app is named fbappv1, port 8000 is mapped from the host to the container, the `homevar` bash variable that was received as input is bind mounted as a volume so that the home directory and all sub folders/files are replicated inside the container.
+Finally, an internal environment variable, `ROOT_DIR` is set to be the bind mounted directory inside the Docker container which is read by the app.
 Note that the FastAPI specific inputs (uvicorn app:app) was provided in the Dockerfile whereas the runtime parameters are set in the docker-run.sh script.

 So, to build and run the image, in the terminal (Mac), run the following commands
 * cd << folder where this Dockerfile is stored>>
 * bash docker-build.sh
-* bash docker-run.sh: When it asks for a home directory, put in: "/Users/<< username >>/..." to the directory you wish to browse
+* bash docker-run.sh: When it asks for a home directory, put in: "/Users/<< username >>/..." to the directory you wish to browse.
+This is the `ROOT_DIR` variable in app.py which will open the app in this directory
-* Then go to localhost:8000 and browse the app on the web browser or from the command line or from a python script using the requests library.
+* Then go to `localhost:8000` and browse the app on the web browser or from the command line or from a python script using the requests library.
 The docker ps command is also run automatically.

 ## Documentation
-Once the app is running, feel free to go to localhost:8000/docs to explore full Swagger UI documentation with examples and execute requests as needed.
+Once the app is running, feel free to go to `localhost:8000/docs` to explore full Swagger UI documentation with examples and execute requests as needed.

 Furthermore, within app.py, each function has been documented to show the process.

 ## Testing
 I followed test driven development strategy writing up the necessary tests, especially for the `GET` method before testing.
-I used FastAPI's client testing service called TestClient which uses pytest and requests in the background.
-To run tests, first create a bash variable called ROOT_DIR which takes in the path to `.../app/test_folder`. `test_folder` is a new folder which will be created during the test.
-After this, in the app directory, run:
+I used FastAPI's client testing service called TestClient which uses pytest, starlette and requests in the background.
+To run tests, first create a bash variable called ROOT_DIR which takes in the path to `.../app`.
+During the testing process, a new folder named `test_folder` will be created and torn down.
+However, since the app expects a bash variable, the rootdir needs to be changed from whatever directory being browsed through the Docker container above to this `app.py` and `test.py` directory.
+Once in the app directory, run:

 `pytest`

-Note again that a `test_folder` is created in this exercise.
-This needs to be deleted before running the tests again.
-These tests will not work if the `test_folder` exists as it cannot test the creation of a new folder or file.

 ## Additional Work
-* Change the testing suite to add and delete files and folders as needed within each test instead of across the entire script or figure out a way to use a test folder across multiple test functions.
 * Implement a `PUT` method, which will follow the same strategy as the `POST` and `DELETE` methods and some additional tests
 * Do `emptyfolder` and `deletefolder` need to be separated?
 This is a design choice that can be changed.
 Likewise, `createfolder` and `createfile` can be combined into a single `create` if necessary.
 * Add permission and owner controls for file creation